The 10 BEST things to do in Bali in 2023 (plus 55 more!)

 5. Kickback at Bali's best cafes

 Bali is known for its thriving cafe scene.
 Relax in a cozy cafe, sip on a cup of local coffee, and enjoy delicious breakfast or brunch options.
-Visit popular cafes such as Sisterfields, Crate, Revolver Espresso, or Monsieur Spoon.
+Three of the best cafes in Bali are Sisterfields, Crate and Revolver Espresso.
 Try local specialties such as Nasi Goreng or Avocado Toast.
 Be aware of the current COVID-19 restrictions and follow health and safety protocols.

 6. Swim with Bali's majestic turtles